 - 6.3.1 Regional council will set objectives, policies and activities to assist in the implementation of policy 4.4.6, 4.5.7, 4.3.1, 4.3.2, with a particular focus on: - a.
 Enhancing road safety; - b.
 Ensuring travel needs in Otago are met; - c.
 Enabling increased freight efficiency; - d.
 Managing Otago's public transport services; - e.
-Ensuring transport networks are resilient, efficient and sustainably managed. - 6.4 Regional Biological Diversity Strategy - 6.4.1 The regional council will develop and implement, with other key stakeholders, a Biological Diversity Strategy. - 6.5 Pest management strategy - 6.5.1 The regional council will: - a.
-Develop and implement a Pest Management Strategy for the control of pest species including those which: - i.
+Ensuring transport networks are resilient, efficient and sustainably managed. - 6.4 Regional Biological Diversity Strategy - 6.4.1 The regional council will develop and implement, with other key stakeholders, a Biological Diversity Strategy. - 6.5 Pest management strategy - 6.5.1 The regional council will: - Develop and implement a Pest Management Strategy for the control of pest species including those which: - i.
 Have adverse effects on the natural character of the coastal environment; - ii.
 Have adverse effects on significant indigenous biological diversity; - iii.
 Have significant adverse effects on indigenous biological diversity; - iv.
-Have adverse effects on outstanding natural features, landscapes, seascapes and highly valued natural features, landscapes and seascapes.
+Have adverse effects on outstanding natural features, landscapes, seascapes and highly valued natural features, landscapes and seascapes. - b.
+Have regard to indigenous biological diversity when preparing any Regional Pest Management Strategy and prioritising pest management activities, including: - Any areas of significant indigenous vegetation and significant habitats of indigenous fauna; - ii.
+Any local indigenous biological diversity strategies.